Arvada, Colorado: Transportation

+Highways

 Arvada is the western terminus of Interstate 76, which begins at the intersection of Interstate 70 and State Highway 121.
 Other state highways in Arvada include SH 72, SH 93, and SH 95.
 Major highways near Arvada include Interstate 25, Interstate 270, U.S. Highway 36 and U.S. Highway 287.

+Mass transit

-The Amtrak California Zephyr passes through Arvada westbound each morning and eastbound each evening.
-This route through the scenic heart of the Rocky Mountains is one of the most popular rail routes in the United States.
-Full Amtrak passenger and parcel service is available at the nearby Denver Union Station.
+The Amtrak California Zephyr passes through Arvada westbound each morning and eastbound each evening and stops at the nearby Denver Union Station.
+This route passes through the Rocky Mountains en route from Chicago to Emeryville, California, near Oakland.